 \section{Introduction}

 In the studies with a longitudinal design, multiple variables of interest are collected together.
-For example, in clinical trials, the primary endpoint and multiple secondary endpoints are often recorded repeatedly.
-In observational studies, such as The Early Childhood Longitudinal Study, Kindergarten Class (ECLS-K), test scores of multiple disciplinary subjects are collected in each school year.
-Given that a longitudinal process exhibit a nonlinear relationship with respect to time $t$ if there are some periods where change is more rapid than in others, earlier studies, such as \citet{Blozis2004MGM, Blozis2008MGM, Peralta2020PBLSGM, Liu2021PBLSGM}, have developed multivariate growth models (MGMs) \citep[Chapter~8]{Grimm2016growth} to explore joint nonlinear developmental processes, with a focus on an association between these processes by estimating the covariances of between-construct growth factors.
+For example, the primary endpoint and multiple secondary endpoints are often recorded repeatedly in clinical trials.
+In observational studies, such as The Early Childhood Longitudinal Study, Kindergarten Cohort: $2010-11$ (ECLS-K: $2011$) \citep{Tourangeau2013ECLS}, test scores of multiple disciplinary subjects are collected each school year.
+Given that a longitudinal process exhibits a nonlinear relationship with respect to time $t$ if there are some periods where change is more rapid than in others, earlier studies, such as \citet{Blozis2004MGM, Blozis2008MGM, Peralta2020PBLSGM, Liu2021PBLSGM}, have developed multivariate growth models (MGMs) \citep[Chapter~8]{Grimm2016growth} to explore joint nonlinear developmental processes, with a focus on an association between these processes by estimating the covariances of between-construct growth factors.

-These MGMs have been shown useful to examine joint nonlinear development; however, the longitudinal processes are not necessarily synchronous in multiple domains.
+These MGMs have been shown useful in examining joint nonlinear development; however, the relationship between multiple longitudinal outcomes may also be unidirectional in multiple domains \citep{Liu2021PBLSGM}.
 In the educational field, for example, reading is a crucial developmental process with wide-ranging implications for later academic performance \citep{Torgesen2002Reading}.
-Accordingly, the investigation on how the early development of reading affects the later development of other disciplinary subjects such as mathematics and science is more important than the other way since \citet{Akba2016Reading} has shown that reading comprehension is one of the most important factors on mathematics or science achievement.
-Similarly, in the biomedical area, we often first observe treatment effects from clinical indices and then from patient-reported outcomes (PROs) of the instruments related to illness burden or health-related quality of life.
-In such cases, it is of more interest to examine how the change in clinical features affects the change of the PROs.
-Directed by \citet{Liu2021PBLSGM}, which states that the cross-construct growth factor relationships can also be unidirectional, the present study aims to develop longitudinal models to investigate mediational processes to estimate regression coefficients between growth factors.
+Accordingly, the investigation of how the early development of reading affects the later development of other disciplinary subjects such as mathematics and science may be more important than the alternative since \citet{Akba2016Reading} has shown that reading comprehension is one of the most critical factors that contribute to mathematics or science achievement.
+Similarly, in the biomedical area, we often first observe treatment effects from clinical indices and then from patient-reported outcomes (PROs) such as measures related to illness burden or health-related quality of life.
+In such cases, it is of greater interest to examine how the change in clinical features affects the change in the PROs.
+The present study aims to develop longitudinal models to investigate mediational processes to estimate regression coefficients between growth factors.